-Bank has set up Global Syndication Centre (GSC) at London (UK) and Regional Syndication Centre (RSC) at Dubai (UAE) to exclusively arrange tailor made solutions for foreign currency/services at a competitive price for Indian/non-Indian corporates.
+Bank has set up Global Syndication Centre (GSC) at London (UK), Regional Syndication Centre (GSC) at Dubai (UAE) and Regional Syndication Centre (RSC) at Singapore to exclusively arrange tailor made solutions for foreign currency/services at a competitive price for Indian/non-Indian corporates.

 It has a dedicated, professionally expert and specialist team both in India and abroad with international exposure in the area of arranging loan syndication and other services.

 Intending corporate/Institutional clients can contact any of the following offices: